 Do Cockapoos Shed?

 All dogs shed to some degree.
 The Poodle’s tight coat is low shedding.
 But the Cocker Spaniel’s is not.
 A Poodle and Cocker Spaniel hybrid dog can have either coat type, or something in between.
 And unfortunately, you cannot predict which coat they will inherit.
 So they may be less likely to trigger allergies.
-But they may not.
+But they might not.

 The typical Cockapoo personality can be hard to predict.
 It can be any combination of the parent breeds’ temperaments.
 It is important to make sure that both parents are friendly, when you buy a Cocker Spaniel Poodle mix.